cssidy/personal-site/_posts/2018-07-15-Surviving-The-Open-Office.md

 while they 'rock out'?)
 - Co-workers who leave their headphones on their desk, loudly blasting, while they are elsewhere
 - Co-workers who do not silence the texting on their phone
-- Co-workers who leave their phone on their desk, un-silenced, and get frequent calls
+- Co-workers who leave their phone on their desk, un-silenced, and get frequent calls while they are elsewhere

 ## Solutions